 You can exchange various currencies (including the currency of your country) with Nepali currency at the Tribhuvan International Airport and various other locations in Kathmandu.
 You can also withdraw Nepali currency from ATMs of Nepali banks across the country bearing a charge of NPR 500 per transaction.

 Legal requirements to Enter Nepal

-Nepali visa is the only legal requirement to enter Nepal.
-Getting a Nepali visa is not as difficult as that for many tourist destinations in the globe.
+A Nepali visa is the only legal requirement to enter Nepal.
+Getting a Nepali visa is not as difficult as that for many tourist destinations around the globe.
 You can acquire a Nepali visa on arrival at the Tribhuvan International Airport, Kathmandu.
 You will need to fill out an application form for that.

-The rate of Nepali tourist visa is determined by the duration of your stay in the country.
+The rate of a Nepali tourist visa is determined by the duration of your stay in the country.
 For a stay of 15 days, you will have to pay US $ 30.
 Similarly, for 30 days, you will have to pay US $ 50.
 And, for a stay of 90 days, you will have to pay US $ 125.